Towards Optimal Gradient Bounds for the Torsion Function in the Plane: Proof of Theorem 1 and Theorem 2

 and write

-If we can show that this quantity is, for some value $T$ strictly smaller than $1/\sqrt{2\pi}$, then this is also true for slightly larger radii by the continuity of all the involved objects.
+If we can show that this quantity is strictly smaller than $1/\sqrt{2\pi}$ for some value $T$, then this is also true for slightly larger radii by the continuity of all the involved objects.
 Picking $T=0.13$ leads to the upper bound $0.77$ and thus, divided by 2, to the upper bound 0.385 that is strictly smaller than $1/\sqrt{2\pi}$.